vking34/aws-developer-associate/lambda/README.md

 - Upload the zip straight to Lambda if less than 50MB, else to S3 first

 - AWS SDK comes by default with every Lambda function

+## Lambda in Cloud

+- Inline func:
+    - Very simple

+    - Can not include dependencies with inline func

+- Through S3:
+    - Must store the Lambda zip in S3

+    - Must refer S3 zip location in the CloudFormation code
+        - S3Bucket
+        - S3Key: full path to zip
+        - S3ObjectVersion: if versioned bucket

+    - If u update the code in S3, but dont update S3Bucket, S3Key or S3ObjectVersion, CloudFormation wont update func

+## Layers

+- Custom Runtimes
+- Externalize Dependencies to re-use them

+## Versions

+- When u work on a Lambda function, we work on $LATEST

+- When we are ready to publish a Lambda function, we create a version

+- Versions are immutable

+- Versions have increasing version numbers

+- Versions get their own ARN

+- Version = Code + Config

+- Each version of the lambda func can be accessed

+## Aliases

+- Aliases are "pointers" to Lambda func versions

+- We can define a "dev", "test", "prod" aliases and have them point at different lambda versions

+- Aliases are mutable

+- Aliases enable Blue / Green deployment by assigning weights to Lambda functions

+- Aliases enable stable config of our ev

+## With CodeDeploy

+- CodeDeploy can help you automate traffic shift for Lambda aliases

+- Feature is integrated within the SAM framework

+- Linear: grow traffic every N minutes until 100%
+    - Linear10PercentEvery3Minutes
+    - Linear10PercentEvery10Minutes

+- Canary: try X percent then 100%

+- AllAtOnce: immediate

+- Can create Pre & Post Traffic hooks to check the health of Lambda func

+## Limits

+- Execution:
+    - Mem allocation: 128MB - 3008MB (64 increments)
+    - Maximum execution time: 900s (15min)
+    - Envir variables: 4 KB
+    - Disk capacity (/tmp): 512MB
+    - Concurrency executions: 1000

+- Deployment:
+    - Compressed file: 50MB
+    - Uncompressed file: 250 MB
+    - Can use /tmp directory to load other files at startup
+    - Size of environment variables: 4KB